 I have worked while traveling.
 I am working while traveling right now (I’m writing this answer from Medellin, Colombia).
-I’ve been a migrant worker planting cacao trees, I’ve bartended in hostels, I’ve photographed for money and barter, and was a freelance steel roadie for 5 years (the job allowed me to travel the USA), and I’m currently writing and running social media from a laptop anywhere I can find wifi.
+I’ve been a migrant worker planting cacao trees, I’ve bartended in hostels, I’ve photographed for money and barter, and was a freelance steel roadie for 5 years (the job allowed me to travel the USA), and I’m currently writing on my blog using a sentence rewriter online and running social media from a laptop anywhere I can find wifi.

 There are so many ways to make money while traveling, today for the 2015 Indie Travel Challenge we asked you:

 Of course if you can find work online as a freelance writer, virtual assistant, web developer, medical transcriptionist – or any slew of online jobs that is awesome.
 But not every can, or wants to do this, and many of these take some time before you actually see real money.
 So we came up with a few creative ways you could make money while traveling.

 Busking is the art of entertaining in a public place for donations.
 It’s very common outside the USA, and very common inside it in some places like Las Vegas (all those characters you take your photo with are buskers).
 If you have a talent or can come up with a silly way to entertain people you can busk.

 Keiichi “Kei” Iwasaki left Japan with $2 and a bike and has traveled all over asia and europe performing magic to support himself.

 If your talent is making something, you can also busk and sell items on the street to passersby.
 I’ve met people who’ve sold homemade bon bons, origami animals, and knitted scarves.
 If you have a hobby, talent, or lack of stage fright, try busking.